 In short, society is faced with a profound dilemma.
 To resist growth is to risk economic and social collapse.
 To pursue it is to endanger the ecosystems on which we depend for long-term survival.

 For the most part, this dilemma goes unrecognised in mainstream policy or in public debate.
 When reality begins to impinge on the collective consciousness, the best suggestion to hand is that we can somehow ‘decouple’ growth from its material impacts.

 Never mind that decoupling isn’t happening.
 Never mind that no such economy has ever existed.
 Never mind that all our institutions and incentive structures continually point in the opposite direction.
 The dilemma, once recognised, looms so dangerously over our future that we are desperate to believe in miracles.
 Technology will save us.

 Despite the genuine and overwhelming challenges of energy depletion and climate change, technological development as a means to solve these problems, is merely a sideshow.
 Technological innovation and the resulting improvements in energy efficiency and lower emissions are vital responses, but do little more than offset the exponential problems of an increasing population and economic growth.
-I am hesitant to call population growth a problem all the while the relatively few rich consumers produce the majority of emissions.
+I am hesitant to call population growth a problem all the while the relatively few rich consumers produce the majority of emissions ((George Monbiot, The Population Myth)).
 Economic growth and and our notion of what constitutes ‘progress’ seem to me, to warrant much of our attention when considering these issues.

 I think that’s where I need to go next.
 Only by understanding our role within capitalism can we attempt to address the problems I’ve discussed.
 What better place to do this than a Higher Education institution, a place where the impacts of these issues are evident everywhere and answers to these problems can be collectively sought.
 I recently applied to the HEA for funding in an attempt to begin to put this into practice and will continue to think along these lines.